RishP11/Group02/README.md

 ### Project Plan

 - Use the **TI TM4C123GH6PM microcontroller** to read and operate two ultrasonic sensors.
-- Output the distance readings to the OLED SSD1306 128 * 64 via I2C interface.
+- Output the distance readings to the OLED SSD1306 (128 * 64) via I2C interface.
-- Blink an onboard LED at a frequency inversely proportional to the distance to the obstacle.
+- Use on-board led and implement color signalling.
-- We will be simultaneously using two sensors, corresponding to the front and rear sensors in a car.
+- The two sensors, corresponding to the front and rear sensors in a car will be operated depending on which switch is pressed.
+Analogous to whether the car is in forward gear or reverse gear.
 ---

 ## Project Description